N. Korea claims successful test of new medium-range missile

 North Korea said Monday it has successfully test-fired a new medium-range ballistic missile, with leader Kim Jong Un hailing what he claimed is another way for the country to launch a nuclear attack.

-The test on Sunday of "a surface-to-surface medium long-range ballistic missile Pukguksong-2, Korean style new type strategic weapon system," was supervised by Kim at the scene, the state-run Korean Central News Agency said.
+The test a day before of "a surface-to-surface medium long-range ballistic missile Pukguksong-2, Korean style new type strategic weapon system," was supervised by Kim at the scene, the state-run Korean Central News Agency said.

 The U.N.
 Security Council is making arrangements to convene an emergency meeting as early as Monday afternoon in New York following a request from Tokyo, Seoul and Washington, according to Japan's top government spokesman Yoshihide Suga.